jockee/lang/lang.md

 |> map (n: n * 2)

 // type classes
-// '::' as cons opens up '#' for other use
+// '::' as cons opens up ':' for other use
-// '|>' passes pre-operator value as last value (unless '#1' is included?)
 // no significant whitespace (for indentation, maybe required for calling functions)
 // no '$' function, but keep '.' for composition?
 // pure?
-// definitely functional. higher order functions
 // very basic type inference. passing [Integer] to `map`, `map` should know it's getting integers
 // where clauses
 // Not point-free initially, unless it comes for free